sig-gis/rlcms/ProjectWorkflow.md

 ![intial_lc](docs/imgs/initial_landcover.PNG)

-* Run the sample_ptsscript, providing a reference land cover image, its land cover band name, and your desired sample stratification options.
+* Run the sample_pts script, providing a reference land cover image, its land cover band name, and your desired sample stratification options.
 By default the tool will export the point dataset to Google Drive as a CSV and to GEE as a FeatureCollection Asset, but you can specify either the -td/--to_drive or -ta/--to_asset flag to specify only one of the export formats.

 CLI Input:

 ```
-sample_pts-im projects/wwf-sig/assets/kaza-lc/output_landcover/LandCover_BingaTestPoly_2020 -band classification -o projects/wwf-sig/assets/kaza-lc/sample_pts/demo_LandCover_BingaTestPoly_2020 --class_values 1 2 3 4 5 6 7 8 --class_points 100 200 200 100 100 100 100 100
+sample_pts -im projects/wwf-sig/assets/kaza-lc/output_landcover/LandCover_BingaTestPoly_2020 -band classification -o projects/wwf-sig/assets/kaza-lc/sample_pts/demo_LandCover_BingaTestPoly_2020 --class_values 1 2 3 4 5 6 7 8 --class_points 100 200 200 100 100 100 100 100
 ```

 CLI Output: